jd-coderr/strategy-forge/README.md

 **Paper Trading** opens and closes virtual positions, tracks paper PnL, and can be reset without touching the live wallet.

-**Live Trading** attempts real wallet-based execution through TWAK when configured and authorized.
+**Live Trading** attempts real wallet-based execution through TWAK when configured, authorized, and allowed by the risk guardrails.

 ### Wallet + Execution